KappaKa1/MAX78000-Dynamic-Neural-Network/README.md

   The network description file contains high-level codes which describes the network to the board.
 It can be generated through the python code below, although it only works for simple networks and would produce errors for much complex models.
 The best approach is to generate the network description file, then correct any mistakes made by the software.
 Additional descriptions can be added [here](https://github.com/analogdevicesinc/ai8x-training?tab=readme-ov-file#global-configuration)
 `python train.py --device MAX78000 --model ai85net5 --dataset MNIST --epochs 4 --yaml-template mnist_final.yaml`
 ### Sample file
-  A sample file is required for a KAT (known-answer-test).
-The code below can be used to generate a sample.
+  For verification purposes, a sample file is required for KAT (Known-Answer-Test).
+There are two ways to generate a sample, either by slicing a sample data during training or by generating a random sample.
+To slice a sample data, include `--save-sample [number]` in the training script.
+To generate a random sample, use the code below
 `  import os
 import numpy as np

 a = np.random.randint(-128, 127, size=(1, 28, 28), dtype=np.int64)
 np.save(os.path.join('tests', 'sample_mnist'), a, allow_pickle=False, fix_imports=False)`
+For slicing a sample data, use the script below.
 ### ai8xer.py
+  Once all 3 files are ready, use the script below to generate C code that can be synthesised into the board.
-  `python ai8xize.py --verbose --test-dir demos --prefix final-proj --checkpoint-file trained/proj-final.pth.tar --config-file networks/final-mnist.yaml --device MAX78000 --compact-data --softmax --energy --no-kat`
+  `python ai8xize.py --verbose --test-dir demos --prefix example --checkpoint-file trained/example.pth.tar --config-file networks/example.yaml --device MAX78000 --compact-data --softmax --energy --no-kat`
 ## Weights and Processor modification for Dynamic Model
   The Dynamic Model in this project alters the size of each model by altering the channel number of each layer.
-To alter the channel number, the number of weights used in inference is altered (i.e. To output 16-channel on the next layer, only 16 2x2 weights would be involved in the inference of the current layer).
+The channel number of the next layer equates to the number of 2x2 weights used during inference.
+The image below provides an example.
 This process is replicated on the MAX78000 by altering the max-address register for weight memory (per layer) in each processor.
 The MAX78000 also contains 64 processors, with each processor having its own **weights memory** and each managing a single channel.
 Therefore, the processor enable register have to be altered according to the number of active channel to prevent inference of unwanted channels.

   **Note**: In the memory register, bits[3:0] and bits[19:16] should not be altered.
 In the processor register, bits [31:16] controls the weight counter and bits [15:0] control the processor power.
 To turn off the first processor entirely, turn off bit[16] and bit[0].